 A “Swiss-cheese” Greenbelt.
 In 2017, the provincial government reviewed the current Greenbelt boundaries as part of the legislatively required 10 year Greenbelt Plan review.
 At that time they received over 650 requests from developer landowners to remove land from the Greenbelt.
 In the end, only minor adjustments were made to correct mapping errors made when the Greenbelt was established in 2005.
 The rest of the requests were denied because approval of these requests would have resulted in islands of development within the Greenbelt.
 Of course these new housing subdivisions, factories and big box stores would also need roads, sewers and water supply.
 Therefore these islands of development would need to be linked to towns and cities outside of the Greenbelt and a spider-web of development would begin to appear among the rest of the protected lands

 Islands in a sea of development.
-If the provincial government proposes to ensure the Greenbelt does not get smaller in total area when new development is allowed within it, they will have to designate new lands outside as new Greenbelt lands.
-These sites are not likely to be contiguous with the existing protected Greenbelt lands and therefore will be surrounded by the growing impacts and pressures described above.
+If the provincial government were to propose to ensure the Greenbelt does not get smaller in total area when new development is allowed within it, they would have to designate new lands outside as new Greenbelt lands.
+These sites would not necessarily be contiguous with the existing protected Greenbelt lands and in that case would be islands surrounded by the growing impacts and pressures of development.
 Of course if they are not permanently protected, the designation will also be meaningless.

 Harm to both farm communities and ecosystems.
-When a spider web of subdivisions, roads and factories starts to develop in the Greenbelt it reduces the ability of wild animals to migrate and interbreed, plant seeds to disperse and for forests and fields to clean our air and water and absorb the rain.
+A spider web of subdivisions, roads and factories in the Greenbelt would fragment and degrade wildlife habitats and impair the ability of wildlife.
+It would also have negative impacts on air quality and flood control.
 The new developments also make it harder for farmers to move their equipment between fields, create conflict between new residents who do not like the sounds and smell of agriculture near them, and make it more expensive and less possible for farm businesses to compete with new suburban and urban uses.

 Once you start you can’t go back: Once a developer or a municipality is allowed to remove land from Greenbelt protection what would stop the next proposal from being approved?
 Once this happens the Greenbelt ceases to be a meaningful, permanent protection mechanism.

-It's not fair: If you are a landowner or developer that has played by the rules and worked with the municipal planning system to get your land approved for development in a town you will now be competing with someone else who has sidestepped this public process and secured a development approval in the Greenbelt.
-This undermines investor confidence in Ontarios’ planning system.
+It's not fair: Landowners or developers who have played by the rules and worked with the municipal planning system to get their land approved for development would be competing with someone who had sidestepped this public process and secured a development approval in the Greenbelt.
+This would undermine investor confidence in Ontarios’ planning system.

 In summary, allowing land inside the Greenbelt to be approved for development will make the Greenbelt no more protected than the lands outside of it.
 Therefore any credible and viable plan to expand the boundaries of the Greenbelt cannot allow land removals.